Swathed in beautiful synths and embroiled in wonderful melancholy, her gorgeous vocals evoked a forlorn abandonment like a Nordic Mary Hopkin.

 Stating that “From a distance, I see it all, I’m everywhere.
 I’m not a part of anything.
 Just an observer”, KARIN MY is an experienced self-taught musician who has largely remained in the background for most of her career.
-The Swedish chanteuse kindly spoke to The Electricity Club about the making of her singles quadrilogy and much more…
+The Swedish chanteuse kindly spoke about the making of her singles quadrilogy and much more…

 I have as far I can remember always been fascinated by the sound of electronic devices, but it wasn’t until I was about eleven years old that I got my first “electronic experience” so to speak.
 A friend of my mother’s gave me five KRAFTWERK LPs (from ‘Autobahn’ to ‘Computer World’) and l remember the moment I first listened to them, sitting on the floor listening to something that took me to another world.
 I was deeply touched and scared at the same time, to me the music sounded almost like it wasn’t created by humans.

 Shortly after that, bands like TANGERINE DREAM and DEPECHE MODE came into my life.
 The electronic snowball effect rolled on after that and filled my life with beautiful and inspiring music from bands like ELEGANT MACHINERY, DIVE, DE/VISION, APOPTYGMA BERZERK, VNV NATION, IRIS and KITE just to mention a few.